 Southampton City CCG believes that general practice provides the foundation for all other health services and that a strong and sustainable general practice is crucial to securing health care services in the future.
 Here in Southampton, there are significant programmes of transformation underway.
-General practice has been identified as one of the key strategic work programmes for Southampton City CCG in 2016/17 and beyond, which will support the delivery of the CCG's overall vision to deliver "A Healthy Southampton for All".
+General practice is one of the key strategic work programmes for Southampton City CCG in 2016/17 and beyond and will support the delivery of the CCG's overall vision to deliver "A Healthy Southampton for All".

-Our latest GP patient experience survey (July 2016) shows that we have a strong clinical team and are achieving comparable success in some elements of access to appointments;
+Our latest GP patient experience survey (July 2016) shows that we have strong local practices and are achieving comparable success in some elements of access to appointments;

-- → 96% have confidence and trust in their GP (95% nationally) - \rightarrow 97% have confidence and trust in the nurse they saw (97% nationally) - → 92% were able to get a convenient appointment (92% nationally) - → 63% were able to see their preferred GP always or a lot of the time (58% nationally)
+- ightarrow 96% have confidence and trust in their GP (95% nationally) - → 97% have confidence and trust in the nurse they saw (97% nationally) - → 92% were able to get a convenient appointment (92% nationally) - ightarrow 63% were able to see their preferred GP always or a lot of the time (58% nationally)

-However, general practice in Southampton is under the same pressures as observed nationally and is not sustainable - workforce challenges, increasing elderly population, rise in prevalence of long-term conditions, increasing costs and increasing patient expectation means that general practice needs to change radically if it is to be sustainable and meet the needs of our population.
+However, general practice in Southampton is under the same pressures as observed nationally and will need to work differently in order to remain sustainable-workforce challenges, increasing elderly population, rise in prevalence of long-term conditions, increasing costs and increasing patient expectation means that general practice needs to change radically if it is to be sustainable and meet the needs of our population.